Taming-the-BEAST/StarBeast3-Tutorial/README.md

 >
 > The new window with the list of all packages will open.
 Scroll down the list and select **starbeast3**.
 Click **Install/Upgrade** to install the package (see [Figure 1](#fig1)).
 This will also install all the packages StarBeast3 depends on (if not already installed).
 >
 > Now repeat the step above, but select **CCD** in the package list.
-This package is not required to run **starbeast3**, but we will use it for tree sumary in this tutorial.
+This package is not required to run **starbeast3**, but we will use it for tree summary in this tutorial.
 >
 > Restart **BEAUti**.